GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## 26 9.7  0.000000       0.000000e+00
 ## 27 9.8  0.000000       0.000000e+00
 ```

-The optimal sampling effort is contained in the column `Nsamples`.
-It is not a
+In the variable `non_uniform_samples_2`, the optimal sampling effort is
+contained in the column `Nsamples`.
+Although only integer sampling efforts can
-whole number because the optimization technique treats the sampling effort as
+be used in practice, the solution gives real numbers because the optimization
-continuous.
-Thus rounding will be required before using these values.
+technique is continuous.
+Therefore rounding is required before using these
+values.

-Here we do the same for a stage-threshold of 5m.
+Below we calculate the optimal sampling effort at a stage-threshold of 5m.

 ```r
 # stage_threshold = 5